Quuxplusone/hexx/WALKTHRU.md

 Open the wooden door.
 Kill the skeleton.
 Open the wooden door with a common key.
 Kill two ogres and two skeletons.
 Collect the crystal helm.
 In the northwest corner of this room, collect a well-hidden ruby key.
 (Go out and northeast.
-Open the south-facing wooden door.
+Open the south-facing wooden door with a common key.
 Kill two skeletons.
-Collect two n'eggs.)
+Collect a red n'egg.)
 Go to the north side of the level.
 Open the gold door.
 Ascend.
-Click the red square to vanish a brazier in the south passage.
+Click the red square to vanish a wall to the south.
+Go south and left.
 You've been here before!
+Re-enter the puzzle room.
 Open the left-hand door with the ruby key.
 Step on the plate to change the vanishing pit at "h" into a vanishing plate at "h".
 Step on the plate at "h" to open the right-hand door.
 Kill the two skeletons.
 Click the red square to open the gold door.
 Go through the open door.
 This area is empty.